kentdlee/Pages/index.rst

 	:align: right

 I am an Emeritus Professor at Luther College.
-I now work for Cray HPE as a Software Engineer/Architect where I work on high performance computing programming environments.
+I now work for Cray HPE as a Software Engineer/Architect where I design and implement software for high performance computing (HPC) programming environments.

 For items in need of attention related to Luther College and the Computer Science/Data Science departments, please contact the department chair, Roman Yasinovskyy (roman@luther.edu).